 Here's how to get free t-shirts:

 29. Fire N Spice

 Do you love Jalapeños?
-Fire N Spice are giving out free Jala!
+Fire N Spice is giving out free Jala!
 Jalapenos t-shirts to promote their company.

-Fill out the form on the above link to receive a free t-Shirt.
+Fill out the form on the above link to receive a free t-shirt.
 The requirements are simple.
-You must be at least 18 years and provide a valid delivery email and address.
+You must be 18 and provide a valid delivery email and address.